MicrosoftDocs/azure-dev-docs/articles/terraform/authenticate-interactive.md

     az login
     ```

 1. Upon successful login, `az login` displays a list of the Azure subscriptions associated with the logged-in Microsoft account, including the default subscription.
-If you want to use the default Azure subscription, skip the rest of this section.
-If you want to use one of the non-default Azure subscriptions, continue to the next step.

-1. To view the Azure subscription names and IDs for a specific Microsoft account, run the following command.
-Replace the placeholder with the Microsoft account email address whose Azure subscriptions you want to list.
+You can also view the Azure subscription names and IDs for a specific Microsoft account by running [az account list](/cli/azure/account#az_account_list).
+Replace the `<microsoft_account_email>` placeholder with the Microsoft account email address whose Azure subscriptions you want to list.

     ```azurecli
     az account list --query "[?user.name=='<microsoft_account_email>'].{Name:name, ID:id, Default:isDefault}" --output Table